vikashask/advance-angular-js/topics/Template-References.md

     }

--DOM element or component, by providing the template reference name defaultTabButtons to the ViewChild decorator.
+>DOM element or component, by providing the template reference name defaultTabButtons to the ViewChild decorator.